neomatrix369/SalarySlipKata/README.md

 ### Calculations: National Insurance contributions and Tax

-   National Insurance contributions must follow the below bands for the UK:
+   National Insurance contributions are made up of three bands.
+It is a deductible and computed as a sum of the contributions for every band the salary is applicable for.
-   (description: PENDING)
+   Further examples on how it is computed for various salaries can be found in the 'Examples: National Insurance contributions and Tax calculations' table towards the lower power of this page.
+Below are the definitions of the bands for the UK:
    ```
          ---------------------+-----------------------+--------
          Band                 | NI deductible income  | NI Rate